6. Private servants

 6.1 General information

-This chapter outlines the Dutch policy on private servants of staff members of international organisations.
-Private servants are individuals in the service of persons who have been granted privileges and immunities under the relevant headquarters agreement.
+This chapter outlines the Dutch policy on private servants of staff members of international organisations hired before 1 July 2024.
+Private servants are individuals in the service of persons who have been granted the privileges and immunities of diplomatic staff with AD status.

 6.2 Employing private servants